Canada–Chile Free Trade Agreement

 Canada–Chile Free Trade Agreement (CCFTA) is a trade agreement between Canada and Chile.
-It was signed on December 5, 1996 in Santiago, Chile and came into effect on July 5, 1997.
+It was signed on December 5, 1996, in Santiago, Chile and came into effect on July 5, 1997.
 Tariffs on 75 percent of bilateral trade were immediately eliminated.
 It was Canada's first free trade agreement with a Latin American nation (other than Mexico), and was Chile's first full free trade agreement.
 Over the first decade, trade between Canada and Chile increased more than 300%, with the trade of goods rising from $718 million in 1996 to $2.7 billion in 2010.
 Bilateral service trade increased to $164 million by 2005.
-Canadian investments in Chile reached $13.3 billion in 2010, and Canada has been the largerst source of new investment in Chile.
+Canadian investments in Chile reached $13.3 billion in 2010, and Canada has been the largest source of new investment in Chile.

-In 2012, Canadian prime minister Stephen Harper and Chilean president Sebastian Piñera announced the expansion to the CCFTA, with a financial services chapter in which Canadian financial institutions will enjoy preferential access to the Chilean market and can compete on a level playing field vis-à-vis their competitors.
+In 2012, Canadian prime minister Stephen Harper and Chilean president Sebastián Piñera announced the expansion to the CCFTA, with a financial services chapter in which Canadian financial institutions will enjoy preferential access to the Chilean market and can compete on a level playing field vis-à-vis their competitors.
 This financial services chapter came into effect in October 2013.

 In 2015, Prime Minister Justin Trudeau tasked his Minister of International Trade, Chrystia Freeland, with expanding the CCFTA in her mandate letter.